 Large splitting energy causes all eight d-electrons to pair, making these complexes diamagnetic

-Compare: Tetrahedral vs. square planar with four ligands—same coordination number, completely different properties.
+Compare: Tetrahedral vs. square planar with four ligands — same coordination number, completely different properties.
 Tetrahedral has smaller splitting (high-spin, paramagnetic), while square planar has larger splitting (low-spin, often diamagnetic).
-The d8 configuration is your clue for square planar.
+A d8 configuration with strong-field ligands is your clue for square planar.

 Electronic Structure: Crystal Field Theory and Orbital Splitting